eddieleejw/textgpt/README.md

-conda env create -f environment_mac.yml conda activate textgpt pip install requirements_mac.txt streamlit run streamlit.py
+conda env create -f environment_mac.yml conda activate textgpt pip install requirements_mac.txt
 ```
-3. In a web browser, type into the address bar: `http://localhost:8501`

 ## Installation (Docker)

 1. Install [Docker](https://www.docker.com/)
     - Confirm docker installation by opening terminal and typing `docker -v`.
 It should tell you your docker version
 2. Open terminal and navigate to the directory you want to put the repo in
+3. Make sure Docker is running
-3. In the terminal type:
+4. In the terminal type:
 ```
 git clone https://github.com/eddieleejw/textgpt.git
 cd textgpt
-docker build -t textgpt-image . docker run -p 8501:8501 textgpt-image
+docker build -t textgpt-image .
 ```
-4. In a web browser, type into the address bar: `http://localhost:8501` (not `http://0.0.0.0:8501`)

 # Usage

+## Launch

+### Windows / Mac

+1. Open terminal and navigate (e.g. `cd`) to the repository
+2. Type into terminal `streamlit run main.py`
+3. In a web browser, type into the address bar: `http://localhost:8501`

+### Docker
+1. Open terminal and type `docker run -p 8501:8501 textgpt-image`
+2. In a web browser, type into the address bar: `http://localhost:8501` (not `http://0.0.0.0:8501`)

+## OpenAI API Key

 You will need a valid OpenAI API key to use this chatbot

-### OpenAI API Key

 1. Sign up for an [OpenAI account](https://openai.com/index/openai-api/)